 To determine where the strengths and weakness are in your new department, find out the following from anyone who has institutional knowledge.

-- Does the school have a formal brand statement and messages?
+Does the school have a formal brand statement, messages, and tagline?

 Follow the experts